OpenTechFund/bypass-censorship-extension/README.md

 ![Screenshot 1](https://raw.githubusercontent.com/babolivier/collateral-freedom/master/screenshots/sc3.png)

 When connecting (or trying to connect) to a website for which a replicated version has been set up by RWB, the extension's icon will turn red.
-Clicking on them will open a pop-up page with a button.
+Clicking it will open a pop-up page with a button.

 ![Screenshot 2](https://raw.githubusercontent.com/babolivier/collateral-freedom/master/screenshots/sc1.png)